JayyCub/OIT_PokeAPI_Challenge/README.txt

-3. Return information for the entered Pokemon name including at least the games the Pokemon are in, all the types of the Pokemon, the name of one of the Pokemon's moves, and one other value of your choice related to the Pokemon.
+3. Return information for the entered Pokemon name including at least the games the Pokemon are in, all the types of the Pokemon, the name of one of the Pokemon's moves, and one other value of your choice related to the Pokemon (my selection: Pokedex Number).

 ##################################################